Thie1e/cutpointr/cran-comments.md

-# cutpointr 1.0.31
+# cutpointr 1.0.32

 ## R CMD check results

-There were no NOTEs, WARNINGs, or ERRORs on the following platforms.
+There were no NOTEs, WARNINGs, or ERRORs on the following platforms, apart from the NOTE that the package was archived.

 ### Local
 * R version 4.0.1, Platform: x86_64-w64-mingw32/x64 (64-bit) Running under: Windows 10 x64 (build 18363): no NOTEs, WARNINGs, or ERRORs